-The Committee has a stable and experienced membership who consider all applications for non-Masonic support and financial assistance, seeking sanction from the Board for any approved grants over £5,000.
+The Committee has a stable and experienced membership who considers all applications for non-Masonic support and financial assistance, seeking sanction from the Board for any Grants it seeks to approve that are more than £5,000.
 The criteria used for approval of awards offer wide latitude, sitting comfortably within the definitions of charitable causes as defined by the Charity Commission.
-We seek to support as many as possible and have preference for projects which we can entirely 'own' or items which we can purchase, label and be proud of.
+We seek to support as many as possible and like projects which we can own or items which we can purchase, label and be proud of.